-The Canon PIXMA TS9120 is a compact printer superb for student use.
+The Canon PIXMA TS9120 is a compact printer that's great for students, especially since it doesn't take up much space.
 It has a good photo printing quality and a great cost-to-print ratio for its black and color ink cartridges.
 It can also print CD/DVD/Blu-ray disc labels, which is a handy feature.
 On the downside, its black ink cartridge doesn't yield a lot of pages, and while the first black-text document prints off quickly, subsequent pages are very slow.

 The Canon PIXMA TS9120 is good as a family printer.
 It has a very good photo printing quality and has a flatbed scanner for saving old photos or more fragile documents.
 Its black and color ink cartridges also have good cost-to-print ratios, which is great when you're trying to stay within budget.

 The Canon PIXMA TS9120 is disappointing for home office use.
 While it has a great cost-to-print ratio for black ink, it doesn't yield a lot of black pages, and you may find yourself constantly replacing the cartridge.
 However, if you like to add a splash of color here or there, its color cartridges have a higher yield.
 Still, there's no sheetfed scanner, automatic document feeder, or duplex scanning, so it can be annoying to use if you have a lot of documents to process.